Oklahoma Licensing Requirements for Audiologists and Speech-Language Pathologists

-- The Board of Examiners may waive the request for transcripts, the clinical experience and the exam and grant a license to holders of ASHA's CCC.
+- The Board of Examiners may waive the request for transcripts, the clinical fellowship and the exam and grant a license to holders of ASHA's CCC.

-- Applicants fulfilling the supervised clinical experience must obtain a license.
+- Applicants fulfilling the supervised clinical fellowship must obtain a license.

 - Applicants that meet the requirements for licensure are eligible for a temporary license, following a credentials review that is valid until the next regular Board of Examiners meeting.